umairr07/Nature-Nook/README.md

 - **Tailwind CSS**: For stunning, responsive designs 🌈.
 - **React Router**: For seamless navigation between pages.

-### **Backend**

-- **Firebase Authentication**:
-  - Provides a secure authentication system for the app.
-  - Includes Email/Password login functionality.

----

-## 🔑 Firebase Authentication

-- **Firebase** is used to handle user authentication securely.
-- Features include:
-  - Email/Password authentication.
-  - Session management for logged-in users.
-  - Integration with the frontend for seamless user experience.

 ---

 ## 🛠️ Getting Started